robdevops/finbot/README.md

     * 🔼🔽🔻 In the past three quarters, earnings increased, decreased, and decreased again, and was negative in the last quarter.
     * 🔼🔼🔼 In the past three years, revenue increased each year.
     * 🔻🔺🔻 In the past three years, earnings decreased, increased, then decreased, and was negative for all three years.
+    * An▪️ emoji indicates no change from the previous period.

 Example usage:
 ```